 BIO 129 : Field Biology

 This is an introduction to natural history with special emphasis on identification of Massachusetts terrestrial plants and animals in the outdoors.
 A wide range of topics will be presented including animal behavior, map reading, geology, basic principles of natural history, biogeography, taxonomy, and collecting.
 Combined lecture/laboratory two meetings a week.
-Three class hours and two laboratory hours a week.
-Competency met: Scientific Reasoning and Discovery Fall
+Three class hours and two laboratory hours per week.
+Instructional Support Fee applies.
+Gen. Ed.
+Competencies Met: Scientific Reasoning and Discovery.

 - Describe and discuss the essential concepts of ecology, botany, ornithology, and entomology.

 - Explain the difference between native, non-native and invasive species, and apply taxonomic principles and tools to identify organisms.

 - Identify various habitats based on biotic and abiotic components.

 - Compile, accurately label and present a collection of organisms for further study.

 - Model the process of science through ecological field study focused on local ecosystems in Southeastern Massachusetts, including the way in which scientists collect, analyze and communicate data.